GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "Some days, I feel like a JPEG file in a Word document."
+Quote of the day : "Life is like a computer; errors may occur, but it depends on how you manage them."

 ### Contact me